 In other words, you need to go numerical.

 “I will weight train for 30 minutes and walk for 30 minutes daily” is an example of a well formatted commitment.
 And, it’s a nice example of one discipline from The 4 Disciplines of Execution (4DX) – Achieving Your Wildly Important Goals written by Chris McChesney.

-McChesney, author of 4DX and Global Practice Leader of Execution for FranklinCovey, explains in his book a (30 + 30) x 7 goal passes the test because it is:
+McChesney, author of 4DX and Global Practice Leader of Execution for FranklinCovey, explains in his book and workshops that a (30 + 30) x 7 goal passes the test because it is:

 Specific (what, when, how)

 Has an ability to influence the scoreboard (your goal)

 Is timely (the impact of the activity can be seen in the near future)

 But influence a scoreboard?
 Who’s keeping score here?

 McChesney says to achieve results, you require a scoreboard.
 People tend to play differently when they are keeping score.
 Think of two teams kicking a ball around in the park.
 The moment you mark out goals and announce that you’ll keep score, the individual’s and the team’s motivation soars!

 Designed not just for business management strategy, but to help managers create actual work plans, the 4DX model has been implemented by some of the most successful companies in the world, including Marriott International, Shaw Industries (a carpet-making subsidiary of Warren Buffet’s Berkshire Hathaway, Inc.), Ritz Carlton, Kroger (the third largest private employer in the United States), Coca-Cola, Lockheed Martin and Gaylord Entertainment.